 Yet in another piece titled “The Beautification of Ignorance”, Pius railed against the now pervasive culture of arrogant ignorance where folks invade the online space with fickle arguments against knowledge.
 Citing George Weah’s school enrollment after ascending the throne, he decimated the vacuous notion that ‘connection’ trumps knowledge in our society.
 And drawing from his grandmother’s intellectual interaction with her peers, he concluded that decades of misrule had pauperised Nigerians and imposed a thought process that was averse to knowledge and sympathetic to unthinking.

-We have people like @asemota and @DrJoeAbah doing this regularly on twitter.
+We have people like @asemota and @DrJoeAbah doing this regularly on Twitter.
 We also have others on other platforms but we need more.
 You never can tell but don’t underestimate the impact of the free information you dish out there.
-For instance, @asemota’s unending tweets on the need for more tech start-ups in Africa partly informed my decision to pursue a new course in IT at 48, after all, it is more about starting than when you started.
+For instance, @asemota’s unending tweets on the need for more tech start-ups in Africa partly informed my decision to pursue a new course in IT, after all, it is more about starting than when you started.

-So even as we continue to insist that the government should invest more in education let us urge our intellectuals to share knowledge freely.
+Since then I’ve learned so many new things and I also do my bit in disseminating free knowledge.
+In one of my best articles, I argued that E-learning is one way that Africans in the diaspora can have the greatest impact on the development of our continent.
+So even as we continue to insist that governments at various levels should invest more in education, let us urge our intellectuals to share knowledge freely.
 Let us encourage them to be passionate and hopeful that a society which will someday have a literacy rate of 99% will emerge.
 As Che Guevara said “Dejeme decirle, a riesgo de parecer ridiculo, que el revolucionario verdadero esta guido por sentimientos grandes de amor”… “Let me tell you at the risk of appearing ridiculous, that the true revolutionary is guided by great feelings of love”.

 Pius oozed love all through his life.
 A kind which needed no excavation to feel.
 When Nigerians despaired and purity of hope was a rare find, he never showed signs of resignation despite his critical disposition to the system.
 Rather he believed, shared and eventually departed in active duty while on his way to impart knowledge to fellow Africans.